Updated 11 August 2021

 However, despite court orders, there was no contact between the father and his children on Father’s Day 2015 or Christmas Day 2015.

-Then, in February 2016, the son, now aged 10m ran away from school after informing his schoolteachers his father had assaulted him.
+In February 2016, the son, now aged 10 years old, ran away from school after informing his schoolteachers his father had assaulted him.

 The boy also called emergency services and told police officers he would not go with his father because he was frightened.

 After the police investigation, no evidence was found that the father has assaulted the children.

 Orders from the Court arranged for more family mediation, but this only led to the son refusing to participate and ‘kicking and screaming’ when he was told that he had to attend a supervised visit with his father.

 Additionally, the daughter, who had initially been happy to have contact with Mr Ralton, began wavering after her brother’s strong resistance to spending time with their father.

 Around this time, two psychologists became involved and their expert opinions concluded that the boy was ‘not free’ of the mother’s views about her ex-husband.

 Mrs Ralton often reacted negatively whenever Mr Ralton called the house- making it clear she disliked him- and accepted invitations to school birthday parties deliberately on the weekends that the children were supposed to be with their father.

 By the time the final court date arrived, the boy was in such distress that police officers had to accompany him to a ‘safe and contained environment’ within the courthouse because he did not want to go inside.